 We’d like to introduce you to Awakenings Institute’s latest outreach: The Heart Campaign.
 This campaign may be the ultimate solution for spiritual living.
-Anyone can join in this practical way to change the world.
+And anyone can join in this practical way to change the world.

 Love is, after all, the ultimate solution.

-Our goal is to provide a means of participation for those who look at what’s happening in the world and recognize there’s a better way.
+In The Heart Campaign, our goal is to provide a means of participation for those who look at what’s happening in the world – the fear, hatred, environmental destruction, and more – and recognize there’s a better way.
 What if we could create a more loving world where everyone is honored and nurtured?